 For further information please do not hesitate in contacting us: firstname.lastname@example.org

-Matej Vesenjak is an Associate Professor of the Faculty of Mechanical Engineering at University of Maribor, Slovenia.
+Matej Vesenjak is a Full Professor of the Faculty of Mechanical Engineering at University of Maribor, Slovenia.
 He received his B.Sc. degree in Mechanical Engineering at the University of Maribor in 2001 and obtained his Ph.D. degree at the same university in 2006.
 From 2012 he is a visiting professor at the Kumamoto University, Japan and was also a visiting professor at the Okinawa National College of Technology, Japan.
 His research interests focus on porous and cellular materials, mechanical and geometrical characterization of advanced materials, computational mechanics, crashworthiness and fluid-structure interaction.
 He has been awarded with numerous scholarships and fellowships and has gained professional experience at several universities and institutions all over the world.
 His bibliography contains more than 450 entries.

 Lovre Krstulović-Opara is a Professor of the Faculty of Electrical Engineering, Mechanical Engineering and Naval Architecture at University of Split, Croatia.
 He received his Dipl.
 Ing. degree in Mechanical Engineering at the University of Zagreb in 1994, got the teaching assistant position and obtained his M.Sc. degree in 1997.
 After this he joined the research group of Prof. Peter Wriggers, first at TU Darmstadt, and then at University of Hannover where in 2000 he received his Dr.-Ing. degree.
 In 2001 he moved to University of Split, and in 2015 he was elected to Full professor with permanent position.
 His research interests include numerical methods in contact mechanics, experimental mechanics, non-destructive testing and infrared thermography.
 He is certified expert in several NDT methods.
 Currently he is the president of the Croatian Society of Mechanics.